DanielTockan/Crypto-Tracker/README.md

 ![Tracker](./screenshots/tracker.png)

 The crypto tracker was rendered onto page using map function.
-The data fioelds that I wanted to display were input and styled.
+The data fields that I wanted to display were input and styled.

+I made use of a ternary operator to apply the class "green" when there was a positive price change over a 24h period, and the class "red" for a negative price change over the same period.

 ```js
 {crypto.map((crypto, index) => {